tomsWebConsulting/twcsl/Page/Store/List/Store Page List Category Blocks Reveal/README.md

 * v7.1

-  * In the Store page add a page section before the store page section.
+  * In the Store page add a Page section before the Store Page section.
 Add a code block with the following code.

     ```html